Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Leader-Follower Two-Stage Programs

 \subsubsection{Numerical Analysis.}

-We compare \ref{model:mipbilevelProjectSelection}, dubbed DDR for decision-diagram reformulation, against an state-of-the-art approach for linear bilevel problems by \cite{fischetti2017new} based on branch and cut, denoted here by B\&C. Our experiments use the original B\&C code provided by the authors.
+We compare \ref{model:mipbilevelProjectSelection}, dubbed DDR for decision-diagram reformulation, against an state-of-the-art approach for linear bilevel problems by \cite{fischetti2017new} based on branch and cut, denoted here by B\&C. We also experimented with the \emph{MibS} branch and cut approach by \cite{tahernejad2020branch} and found that B\&C performed much better for our instance set and thus decided to focus our comparison with B\&C. Our experiments use the original B\&C code provided by the authors.
 For consistency, DDR was implemented using the same solver as B\&C (ILOG CPLEX 12.7.1).
 All runs consider a time limit of one hour (3,600 seconds).
 We note that, while B\&C is based on multiple classes of valid inequalities and separation procedures, the DDR is a stand-alone model.
 We focus on a graphical description of the results in this sections; detailed tables and additional results are included in Appendix \ref{sec:Tables}.
-Source code is available upon request.
+Source code will be available at the Github repository.

 We generated instances of \ref{model:cpsp} based on two parameters: the number of items $n$, and the right-hand side tightness $t=\frac{b^L}{ \sum_{j \in \projs} a^L_j} = \frac{b^F}{ \sum_{j \in \projs} a^F_j}$, i.e., smaller values of $t$ correspond to instances with fewer feasible solutions.
 We considered five random instances for each $n \in \{30,40,50\}$ and $t \in \{0.10, 0.15, 0.20, 0.25\}$, generating 60 problems in total.
 Instances for each parameter configuration are generated as follows.
 The coefficients $a^{L}$ are drawn uniformly at random from a discrete uniform distribution $\textnormal{U}(1,25)$ and then we set $a^{F} = a^{L}$.
 Budgets $b^{L} = b^{F}$ are set according to $t$.
 The project profits are proportional to their costs by setting $c^{L}_i = 5a^{L}_i+\xi^L_i$ and $c^{F}_i = 5a^{F}_i+\xi^F_i$, where $\xi$-values are drawn independently and uniformly at random from a discrete uniform distribution $\textnormal{U}(1,10)$.